Working Remotely During Covid

 As the University of Maine System continues to monitor the local, national, and worldwide incidence of the coronavirus and the illness it causes, COVID-19, faculty and staff members are encouraged to work remotely to the maximum extent feasible.
 Extensive further guidance is provided below.

 Potential Additional Policy Changes

 If public health conditions worsen, the University of Maine System’s policies may be further adjusted.
 This would be done to address the effects of more widespread illness or absences, more frequent needs for self-isolation or quarantine, disruption of care arrangements or UMS priorities for pay continuity.
-Faculty and staff will be notified as necessary of such changes and should also check the Health Advisory page for the University of Maine System for updates.
+Faculty and staff will be notified as necessary of such changes and should also check Together for Maine for updates.

 Questions may be directed to your Employee Benefits Center at 207-973-3373 and/or your campus Human Resources Office.